Projects

 WizardMaker

-Project Lead: Paul Tynan
+Lead: Paul Tynan · Contact: [email protected]

 The purpose of this system is to make it much easier to create high quality, computer-assisted, step-by-step instructions (commonly called wizards).
 We have some preliminary evidence that sustainability groups and other non-profits would benefit from such a tool.
-It is quite possible that we will not come up with a design that allows most content experts, relatively unskilled with computers, to easily create a wizard.
-So before we code, we will investigate proposed designs and try to determine the feasibility of the project.

-Come help with WizardMaker! →
+Come help with WizardMaker →

 National Day of Civic Hacking 2016

-Project Lead: Inara Makhmudova
+Lead: Inara Makhmudova · Contact: meetup.com

 Code for Tucson gathered on the University of Arizona campus on June 4, 2016 to take part in the National Day of Civic Hacking 2016, a special event coordinated through Code for America, to work on community-centered projects.
+During the event we brainstormed and collaborated on projects relating to food scarcity, language and job training resources in Spanish, and the preservation of Tucson's birthplace.

-Learn more about the National Day of Civic Hacking 2016! →
+Learn more about NDoC Hacking 2016 →

 City SDK

-Project Lead: Andrew Slattery and Corey Bishop
+Lead: Andrew Slattery and Corey Bishop · Contact: @aslattery

-This project was launched in response to the City SDK Challenge from Code for America’s Hack For Change initiative.
+This project was launched in response to the City SDK Challenge from Code for America's Hack For Change initiative.
 Our goal is to develop an open-source web application to allow local leaders, agencies, and citizens to easily cross-examine data from federal, state, county, and city sources.
-One example we built was a tool to compare the locations of farmer’s markets against the average household income of various regions in the Tucson metro area, illustrating potential food deserts.

-See our work on City SDK! →
+See our work on City SDK →

 My Representatives

-Project Lead: Chris Elsner
+Lead: Chris Elsner · Contact: [email protected]

 My Representatives is the fastest and easiest way to find out who is representing you at every level of government.
-Simply enter your street address and zip code to see who your elected officials are categorized according to the level of government at which they serve.
+Simply enter your street address and zip code to see who your elected officials are, categorized according to the level of government at which they serve.

-See our work on My Representatives! →
+See our work on My Representatives →

 Community Share

-Project Lead: Kristin Wisneski-Blum, Ben Reynwar & Josh Schachter
+Lead: Kristin Wisneski-Blum, Ben Reynwar & Josh Schachter · Contact: Community Share Contact Page

 Community Share is a project to connect educators and professionals with the goal of "Inspiring our next generation of learners & leaders."
 Volunteer your time with a local classroom or find professionals in fields related to your lessons that can help engage your students.

-Come help with Community Share! →
+Come help with Community Share →

 National Day of Civic Hacking 2015

-Project Lead: Michelle Hertzfeld
+Lead: Michelle Hertzfeld · Contact: [email protected]

 Code for Tucson invites you to the National Day of Civic Hacking!
 Thousands of people from across the United States will come together to build using publicly-released data, technology, and design processes to improve our communities and the governments that serve them.
 Anyone can participate; you don't have to be an expert in technology, you just have to care about your neighborhood and community.